-The above argument can, then, be translated to a practical random number generation protocol consisting in preparing a three-level quantum system in the pure state $\ket{\psi}$ and then measuring it in a basis containing vectors $\ket{\phi_+},\ket{\phi_-}$ such that $\sqrt{5/14}\leq |\mean{\psi|\phi_\pm}|\leq 3/\sqrt{14}$.
+This argument can be translated to a practical random number generation protocol that consists of preparing a three-level quantum system in the pure state $\ket{\psi}$ and then measuring it in a basis containing vectors $\ket{\phi_+},\ket{\phi_-}$ such that $0 < |\mean{\psi|\phi_\pm}|< 1$.
 An explicit implementation is given in terms of the spin operators for a spin-1 system with $\ket{\psi}=\ket{S_z = 0}$ and $\ket{\phi_\pm} = \ket{S_x=\pm 1}$.
 In other words, the system is prepared in the eigenstate associated with $0$ for the spin along the $z$ direction, and a measurement in the $S_x$ basis is performed.
-Interestingly, by the geometry of the problem $\mean{S_z=0|S_x=0}=0$ and $\mean{S_z=0|S_x=\pm 1}=1/\sqrt{2}$, implying that the outcome $0$ never appears in the measurement of $S_x$ and the two (value indefinite) outcomes $\pm 1$ appear with equal probability.
-In addition to the realization with spin-1 systems, the authors discuss an implementation based on photon interferometry.
+By the geometry of the problem $\mean{S_z=0|S_x=0}=0$ and $\mean{S_z=0|S_x=\pm 1}=1/\sqrt{2}$, which implies that the outcome $0$ never appears in the measurement of $S_x$ and that the two value indefinite outcomes $\pm 1$ appear with equal probability.
+In addition to the realization with spin-1 systems, Abbott {\it et al.} discussed an implementation based on photon interferometry.

-Experimental random number generation based on quantum contextuality has been explored by \citet{UmSR2013,UmPRA2020}, but not in the framework of developed by \citet{Abbott:2012PRA}.
+This approach was explored experimentally by \citet{Kulikov:2017PRL}, and the quality of the randomness produced in the experiment has been further analyzed by \citet{Abbott:2019PS}.
+See also \cite{Abbott:2014MSCS,Aguero2021} for more recent theoretical developments.
+Experimental random number generation based on contextuality was also explored by \citet{UmSR2013,UmPRA2020}, but not in the framework developed by \citet{Abbott:2012PRA}.